blad90/blad90/README.md

 - 👋 Hi, I’m @blad90
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Spring Boot
+- 🌱 I’m currently developing projects using Spring Boot
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me: @BLAD90 on Twitter